Programming-Hero-Next-Level-Development/assignment-3/README.md

 ### Error Handling:

 Implement proper error handling throughout the application.
-Use middleware to catch and handle errors, providing appropriate error responses with status codes and error messages.
+Use global error handling middleware to catch and handle errors, providing appropriate error responses with status codes and error messages.

 Error Response Object Should include the following properties:
 - success  →  false